 Urmimala Sarkar MD, MPH is Professor of Medicine at UCSF in the Division of General Internal Medicine, Associate Chair for Faculty Experience for the Department of Medicine, Associate Director of the UCSF Center for Vulnerable Populations, and a primary care physician at Zuckerberg San Francisco General Hospital’s Richard H. Fine People's Clinic.
 Dr. Sarkar’s work centers on innovating for health equity and improving the safety and quality of outpatient care for everyone, especially low-income and diverse populations.

-1. Leverage electronic health data to implement novel population health services and care coordination for complex populations.
-We embrace big data and technology to design, develop, and deliver economic and effective services for patients in the area of cancer screening and follow-up.
+1. Programmatic implementation of population-based colorectal cancer screening and follow-up of abnormal screening results.
+We embrace big data and technology to design, develop, and deliver economic and effective services for patients and health systems.

 Dr. Neeta Thakur is a pulmonary and critical care physician at UCSF who examines the role of social and environmental stressors on asthma and COPD in historically marginalized communities.
 Better definitions of the mechanism of how social and environmental stressors impact asthma and COPD will allow for the development of targeted interventions and therapies to improve related outcomes in historically marginalized communities.
 Dr.